mealmate-ai/mealmate-cmsi401/README.md

 **Tech Stack**

-* SwiftUI (Xcode) - A tool that allows you to build user interfaces across all Apple platforms.
+* **SwiftUI (Xcode)** - A tool that allows you to build user interfaces across all Apple platforms.
-* AWS - A robust cloud platform with an immense portfolio of services.
+* **AWS** - A robust cloud platform with an immense portfolio of services.
-* Postgres - An open source object-relational database management system.
+* **Postgres** - An open source object-relational database management system.
-* Flask - A Python web framework used for building web applications.
+* **Flask** - A Python web framework used for building web applications.
-* Rasa - An open source machine learning framework for building conversational chatbots.
+* **Rasa** - An open source machine learning framework for building conversational chatbots.
-* Spoonacular - An food API that provides recipes, nutrition information, ingredients, and instructions based on diet, intolerances, cuisine, and more.
+* **Spoonacular** - An food API that provides recipes, nutrition information, ingredients, and instructions based on diet, intolerances, cuisine, and more.

+**Done:**

+* Majority of the front-end
+* Recipe Recommendations

+**To Do:**

+* Clean front-end up some more
+* Connect Rasa to chat page on the front-end
+* Connect the Dashborad to make it functional